-DCYF requests funding to expand the JR footprint by establishing new secure residential capacity.
+Expand the JR footprint by establishing a new secure residential capacity.

 - JR is in crisis due to increasing population resulting in overcrowding at Green Hill School.
 Additional capacity is needed to address safety concerns for residents and staff. - Many young people are not eligible for Community Facilities or Community Transition Services; therefore, new capacity is needed. - DCYF is seeking to move toward securing smaller, flexible facilities with a therapeutic design, creating a welcoming, normalized, reformative environment where rehabilitation is more likely.